-Imagine you are walking on an orange planet surrounded by towers and hills of different shapes – this is the kind of experience you’ll have while visiting Monument Valley Tribal Park.
+Imagine you are walking on an orange planet surrounded by towers and hills of different shapes.
+This is the kind of experience you’ll have while visiting Monument Valley Tribal Park.

 Monument Valley at a glance

-Contrary to what most think, Monument Valley isn’t a US National Park, as it’s located in the semi-autonomous Navajo Nation Reservation, which is the largest Native American territory in the United States.
-The area where most tourists have access is named Monument Valley Navajo Tribal Park, and the region borders the states of Utah and Arizona.
+Contrary to what most think, Monument Valley isn’t a US National Park.
+It’s located in the semi-autonomous Navajo Nation Reservation, the largest Native American territory in the country.
+The destination impresses not only for its majestic features but also for its size – it’s bigger than the city of Portland, Oregon.

 Where is Monument Valley

-Monument Valley is situated in the Navajo Nation Reservation on the border of the states of Utah and Arizona.
+Monument Valley is in the Navajo Nation Reservation, on the border of the states of Utah and Arizona.

 How to get to Monument Valley